 SELEX [6], or “systematic evolution of ligands by exponential enrichment”, is another in-vitro technique for finding consensus motifs for RBPs.
 A SELEX run begins with a pool of DNA sequences of equal length, covering all combinatorically possible sequences.
 The DNA is in-vitro transcribed and an RBP is incubated in the resulting pool of RNA.
 Once incubation is finished, the unbound RNA sequences are washed out, whereas the bound targets are separated from the RBPs and reverse-transcribed to cDNA, which is then amplified via PCR and serves as the new starting point for the next SELEX run.
 After a certain number of runs, the resulting “winner” sequences are sequenced.

 High-throughput SELEX [4] differs from SELEX in that a sample of all bound RNAs is sequenced using high-throughput methods after every run, thus allowing for the estimation of possible alternative binders.

+----- Until this point, apply re-structuring according to description at start of chapter.
+Move descriptions of methods to intro as short float texts.

 MANE select (v0.95) transcriptome